Checkers is also known as Draughts. It is thought to have originated from an ancient game called Alquerque or Qirkat.

 Select game mode: Play against a friend (2 player game) or play against the computer (1 player game).

 Checkers game basics

 The game is played by two opponents who faces each other on opposite sides of the checkers gameboard.
-One of the players has the dark color pieces and the other one has the light color pieces.
+One of the players has the dark colour pieces and the other one has the light colour pieces.

 The two players alternate turns in the game.
 It is not legal to move an opponent’s piece.
 A player can move a piece diagonally to an adjacent unoccupied square.
 If one of the opponent’s pieces occupy that adjacent square, and the square immediately beyond it is vacant, the opponent’s piece may be captured and removed from the game by jumping over it.